Imaginary geometry II: reversibility of SLE_\kappa(\rho_1;\rho_2) for \kappa \in (0,4): Introduction

 Since their introduction in \cite{S0}, it has been widely expected that $\SLE_\kappa$ curves would exhibit this symmetry for all $\kappa \leq 8$.\footnote{This was the final problem in a series presented by Schramm at ICM 2006 \cite{MR2334202}.} One reason to expect this to be true is that $\SLE_\kappa$ has been conjectured and in some cases proved to arise as a scaling limit of discrete models that enjoy a discrete analog of time-reversal symmetry.
 However, it is far from obvious from the definition of $\SLE_\kappa$ why such a symmetry should exist.

 It was further conjectured by Dub\'edat that when $\kappa \leq 4$ the property of time-reversal symmetry is also enjoyed by the so-called $\SLE_\kappa(\rho_1;\rho_2)$ processes, which depend on parameters $\rho_1,\rho_2 > -2$, and which are in some sense the most natural generalizations of $\SLE_\kappa$.
 We recall the definition of $\SLE_\kappa(\rho_1;\rho_2)$ in Section~\ref{subsec::SLEoverview}.
 (The conjecture assumes the so-called {\em force points}, whose definition we recall in Section~\ref{subsec::SLEoverview}, are located immediately left and right of the $\SLE$ seed.)
-Dub\'edat's conjecture was later proved in the special case of $\SLE_\kappa(\rho)$ processes (obtained by setting one of the $\rho_i$ to $0$ and the other to $\rho$), under the condition that $\rho$ is in the range of values for which the curve almost surely does not intersect the boundary.
+Dub\'edat's conjecture was later proved in the special case of $\SLE_\kappa(\rho)$ processes (obtained by setting one of the~$\rho_i$ to~$0$ and the other to~$\rho$), under the condition that $\rho$ is in the range of values for which the curve almost surely does not intersect the boundary.
 This was accomplished by Dub\'edat \cite{DUB_DUAL} and Zhan \cite{Z_R_KAPPA_RHO} using a generalization of the technique used to prove the reversibility of $\SLE_\kappa$ in \cite{Z_R_KAPPA}.

 This article will prove Dub\'edat's conjecture in its complete generality using several new methods that we hope will be of independent interest.
-In particular, we will address the following natural questions: \begin{enumerate} \item Consider a coupling of multiple paths $\eta_1, \eta_2, \ldots \eta_k$ in $\overline D$ from $x$ to $y$.
-If we know that the conditional law of each one of these paths given the others is an $\SLE_\kappa(\rho_1; \rho_2)$ process (in the appropriate component of the complement of the other paths), does this determine the joint law of all the paths? \item Is there a natural domain Markov property that characterizes $\SLE_\kappa(\rho)$ processes, analogous to the property used to characterize ordinary $\SLE_\kappa$ \cite{S0}? \item When $\rho_1$ and $\rho_2$ are in the range for which an $\SLE_\kappa(\rho_1;\rho_2)$ curve is almost surely boundary intersecting, what is the most natural way to make sense of an $\SLE_\kappa(\rho_1;\rho_2)$ curve conditioned not to hit the boundary (or multiple curves conditioned not to hit each other)? \end{enumerate} Although there is some technical work involved in answering these questions, once we have done so we will be able to give a relatively simple and conceptual proof of Dub\'edat's conjecture.
 In particular, we will give a new proof of the time-reversal symmetry of ordinary $\SLE_\kappa$ for $\kappa < 4$ (inspired by an unpublished argument of Schramm and second author), which is independent of the arguments in \cite{Z_R_KAPPA, DUB_DUAL, Z_R_KAPPA_RHO}.